ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 - from inside the QUB network on **15th November 2023**

->[!IMPORTANT]
+!!! warning

-> Users are required to enabled MFA on their accounts no later than **30th November 2023** (for connections outside the QUB network) and no later than **31st December 2023** (for connections inside the QUB network).
+    Users are required to enabled MFA on their accounts no later than **30th November 2023** (for connections outside the QUB network) and no later than **31st December 2023** (for connections inside the QUB network).
 Users who have not enabled MFA by these deadlines will have their accounts disabled.

 #### Enabling Multi-Factor Authentication

 To enable Multi-Factor Authentication (MFA):

   - Log into Kelvin2 and type the following command into your terminal to generate a QR Code and key
     ```bash
     /opt/flight/bin/flight mfa generate
     ```
   - Using your authenticator application, scan the QR code or enter the key
   - Your authenticator should now be generating one-time passwords to access Kelvin2

->[!NOTE]
+!!! info

->If you lose access to your authenticator application and can no longer connect to Kelvin2, [contact us](https://www.ni-hpc.ac.uk/contact/) and an administrator will reset your MFA settings.
+    If you lose access to your authenticator application and can no longer connect to Kelvin2, [contact us](https://www.ni-hpc.ac.uk/contact/) and an administrator will reset your MFA settings.

 ### Potential warning when reconnecting to Kelvin2